bashirbobboi/Bisimulation/README.md

   - Property-based testing using Hypothesis
   - Unit tests for all core components
   - Integration tests for CLI and web interface

-## Testing and Coverage

-A comprehensive test suite is provided to ensure correctness, robustness, and reliability of the tool.

-- **Test Coverage:**
-  - Achieved **over 90% coverage** on all files related to the core logic (including bisimulation distance, minimization, equivalence classes, simulation, and metrics).
-  - Tests cover core algorithms, parsers, Wasserstein distance, refinement, equivalence classes, simulation, state difference explanations, minimization, CLI, Streamlit app, visualization, and metrics.

-- **Testing Frameworks:**
-  - [pytest](https://docs.pytest.org/): For unit and integration tests

-- **How to Run Tests:**
-  1. Make sure all dependencies are installed:
-     ```bash
-     pip install -r requirements.txt
-     ```
-  2. Run the test suite:
-     ```bash
-     pytest --cov=probisim --cov-report=term-missing
-     ```
-     This will show a coverage report in the terminal.

-- **Test Organization:**
-  - Tests are organized by module in the `tests/` directory (e.g., `tests/core/`, `tests/app/`, `tests/cli/`, `tests/utils/`, `tests/parsers/`).
-  - Each test file includes clear docstrings and comments for clarity and reproducibility.

 ## Author